Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 2. Engage a US cross-border tax advisor before you pick a fund.
 The order matters.
 Picking a fund first and then asking a tax advisor to make it work is how the expensive mistakes happen.
 The tax advisor's first job is to tell you whether QEF or mark-to-market is the right election for your circumstances, and that conversation should happen before you've narrowed your shortlist.

-3. Take the four-fund list and ask each one the QEF question in writing.
+3. Take the US-eligible fund list and ask each one the QEF question in writing.
 Not on a sales call where you'll get a verbal yes that means nothing — in an email, with the exact phrasing from Section 3 of this article, requesting confirmation that they have provided the document for prior tax years and can provide a sample.

 4. Run the rest of the comparison only against the funds that pass the QEF screen.
 Fees, lock-up, sector exposure, manager track record, all the normal due diligence — but only against the subset of funds that passed the QEF question in writing.
 Everything else is wasted diligence.